 They also own the Funkatorium in South Slope, home to their sour beers, a gorgeously huge taproom, and plentiful outdoor seating.
 It’s quite funky.

 Wicked Weed BrewPub | 91 Biltmore Ave, Asheville, NC 28801

 If you are looking for pubs in Downtown Asheville, Barley’s Taproom is a solid spot for watching the game, shooting pool upstairs, and grabbing a pizza with a beer.

 This no-frills, casual restaurant is a nice change of pace from its fancier Downtown neighbors and is also a great option for cheap eats with local treats.

-Order a New York-style pizza – and know that they offer a gluten-free crust.
+Order a New York-style pizza – and know that they have a gluten-free pizza option.
 Select from traditional pub grub including nachos, hummus, and garlic knots.
 Find calzones and pasta too.

 Barley’s is located inside a renovated 1920s appliance store and has been a part of Asheville since 1994.